-Part 3: Action Plan Serial Number Action Required Action Lead Due Date Date Completed 1 Issue a NOTAM until Feathered Arrows are published on the Charts When approved 2 Inform Glider Community of the RNP IAP tracks and altitudes When approved 3 Apply slot time procedure that limits traffic, in bound to LEA, to 1 aircraft per hour When approved 4 Pilot briefing to include reminder to aircrew that flight in VMC must be conducted in accordance with the "see and avoid" principle as per ANO When approved 5 Adopt the CAA allocated discrete SSR transponder code to assist ATC units to identify traffic intending to use the IAPs When approved 6 LEA radio operator to broadcast traffic information on Fenton Radio frequency When approved 7 Following implementation, the IAPs and their operation will be reviewed after the first month, third month and sixth month for conflicts.
-When approved 8 Post Implementation Review (PIR) process will include monitoring of the IAPs in the first year of operations in accordance with CAA requirements.
-When approved
+Part 3: Action Plan Serial Number Action Required Action Lead Due Date Date Completed 1 Issue a NOTAM until Feathered Arrows are published on the Charts When approved 2 Inform GA Community of the RNP IAP tracks and altitudes via local seminars and articles in aviation press.
+When approved 3 Apply slot time procedure limits traffic, in bound to LEA, to 1 aircraft per hour When approved 4 Pilot briefing to include reminder to aircrew that flight in VMC must be conducted in accordance with the "see and avoid" principle as per ANO When approved 5 Adopt a CAA allocated discrete SSR transponder Code to assist ATC units to identify IAP traffic intending to use the IAPs When approved 6 LEA radio operator to broadcast traffic information on Fenton Radio frequency When approved 7 Post-implementation safety review process to include monitoring the IAP's monthly for conflicts in first 6 months When approved 8 Post-implementation safety review process to include monitoring of the IAP's 6 monthly for conflicts after first 6 months When approved

-Part 4: Department Manager (SAFO, SAGO, Site manager etc) Pre-mitigated risk assessmentBefore we act Risk AssessmentPost-mitigated Risk AssessmentAfter we act After we act ALARP Argument All I All possible mitigations in place.
-And why Name/Appt: Per Person's name and title here Date xx/xx/20xx Signature
+Part 4: Department Manager (SAFO, SAGO, Site manager etc) Pre-mitigated risk assessment Before we act Post-mitigated After we act Risk Assessment ALARP Argument All possible mitigations in place.
+And why Name/Appt: Person's name and tit le here Date xx/xx/20xx Signature